Information category: Resources

 Areas covered updated Oct 2015

-Through an agreement with sportscotland (and the Scottish Government) there is now further availability of LiDAR data (Phase 2).
+Through an agreement with sportscotland (and the Scottish Government) there is now further availability of LiDAR data (Phase 2) for orienteering development purposes only.
 This data set supplements the Phase 1 data which has been widely used by orienteering clubs in Scotland.

 QR codes appear in adverts and information leaflets, and are most often used as a quick way to get to a particular web page.
 You install a QR code scanner on your smartphone, then scan the code with the camera’s phone!
 Scarily simple, or just plain scary to those of us who remember punch-cards for both orienteering and computing.